Admission to the Graduate School

 Mines Online Students

-Mines offers online graduate degree programs (Certificate, Master's or PhD) with courses running on an 8-week semester.
+Mines offers online graduate degree programs (certificate, master's or PhD) with courses running on an eight-week semester.
 Admission dates for online programs are posted and may change over time, so check the dates for the program(s) you are interested in applying.
 You can begin course work as a non-degree-seeking student before being accepted into the program, based on the availability of entry courses.
 Refer to the Non-Degree Student section under Admission to the Graduate School of this catalog for information on how many credits can be earned prior to admission to a degree program.

 Combined Undergraduate/Graduate Programs